aklepaker/traderui/README.md

 Functional changes:

 - [ ] UI should allow for multiple ticker tabs
-- [ ] Configuration for hostnames and ports for TWS endpoint

 Architecture changes

 - [ ] All API requests should have a requestId when initialized from front-end.
 - [ ] Split up into components and SSOT (Flux/Redux pattern)
-- [ ] Use DTOs and objects over the wire

 ## Known bugs

-- [ ] In some cases StopLoss is not attached - when this happens the main order will not be submitted to the exchange.
 - [ ] PnL for positions does not update outside of RTH

 ## Prerequisites